languagetool-org/languagetool-org.github.io/adding-n-gram-data-rules.md

 input.
 For English, we use a combination of Wikipedia and Tatoeba as input.
 The fewer of the affected words appear in Wikipedia and Tatoeba, the less meaningful the evaluation output will become.
-For English, we try to use 1000 example sentences for each word.
+For English, we try to use at least 1000 example sentences for each word.

 ### Known Limitations